al-moreno/MongoDB/Unit 4/Script.md

 The flexibility of MongoDB extends to combining nested documents and arrays within documents.
 This enables the representation of complex data structures, where you can access and manipulate nested documents within arrays and arrays within nested documents using the techniques mentioned above.

-By leveraging these techniques, you can effectively work with nested documents and arrays

 - Slide 11 -